pnfsoftware/PleaseROP/README.md

 Copy the JAR file into [JEB_FOLDER]/coreplugins folder and restart JEB.

+If you want to build from source: `ant -Dversion=x.y.z` (the version number is stored in the PleaseRopPlugin class)

 ### Running Signature Generator plugin

 1. In JEB2, click `File -> Open` to open an android apk.